impostorsguides/impostorsguides.github.io/rbenv/init/2-f-7-content.md

   ;;
 ```

-For now, we just declare a variable named `command`, which is scoped locally to the `rbenv` function according to [the Korn shell docs](https://web.archive.org/web/20161203165249/https://docstore.mik.ua/orelly/unix3/korn/ch06_05.htm){:target="_blank" rel="noopener"}:
+For now, we just declare a variable named `command`, which is scoped locally to the `rbenv` function according to [the Korn shell docs](https://web.archive.org/web/20161203165249/https://docstore.mik.ua/orelly/unix3/korn/ch06_05.htm){:target="_blank" rel="noopener" }:

 > typeset without options has an important meaning: if a typeset statement is used inside a function definition, the variables involved all become local to that function (in addition to any properties they may take on as a result of typeset options).